Building your home

 Termite management in buildings

-Loddon Shire is a designated termite prone area under Regulation 803 of the Building Regulations 2006.
+Loddon Shire is a designated termite prone area under Regulation 803 of the Building (Interim) Regulations 2017.

 Any person intending to carry out building works within the municipality will be required to implement construction techniques that meet the requirements of the National Construction Code and the Building Code of Australia to prevent infestation.